-Chief executives, if they are lucky, rarely need the split-second decision making of fighter pilots, yet, like fighter pilots, CEOs must juggle a lot of interdependent decisions and process with high-stakes outcomes.
+Chief executives, if they are lucky, rarely need the split-second decision-making of fighter pilots, yet, like fighter pilots, CEOs must juggle a lot of interdependent decisions and processes with high-stakes outcomes.
 As with fighter pilots, events facing CEOs arrive fast, furiously, and unpredictably.
 Time is always of the essence.
 A decision cycle regime developed for fighter pilots may offer CEOs insights into making sound decisions quickly.

 The decision cycle is called the OODA loop, which stands for Observe, Orient, Decide, and Act.
 The mental model was developed by U.S. Air Force Colonel John Boyd (1927-1997), a fighter pilot and Pentagon strategist, whose theories have been highly influential in the military, business, sports, and litigation.